Delivery after previous caesarean section: Outcomes in VBAC versus ERCS

 VBAC and ERCS differ in outcomes on many end-points.

 The American Congress of Obstetricians and Gynecologists (ACOG) states that VBAC is associated with decreased maternal morbidity and a decreased risk of complications in future pregnancies than ERCS.

 Uterine rupture

 A caesarean section leaves a scar in the wall of the uterus which is considered weaker than the normal uterine wall.
 A VBAC carries a risk of uterine rupture of 22–74/10,000.
-There is virtually no risk of uterine rupture in women undergoing ERCS (i.e. a section before the onset of labour).
+Slightly lower risk of uterine rupture in women undergoing ERCS (i.e. a section before the onset of labour).
+Mothers with a previous lower uterine segment cesarean are considered the best candidates for VBAC, as that region of the uterus is under less physical stress during labor and delivery.
+Although there is higher risk of uterine rupture in VBAC than ERCS, both rates happen to be very low.
+Sometimes no significant difference in uterine rupture rates is found between the groups of VBAC and ERCS.
 If a uterine rupture does occur, the risk of perinatal death is approximately 6%.

-Mothers with a previous lower uterine segment cesarean are considered the best candidates for VBAC, as that region of the uterus is under less physical stress during labor and delivery.
+Even if it happens, most birthing parents and babies will recover completely after uterine rupture.

 Risks to the child

 A VBAC carries a 2–3/10,000 additional risk of birth-related perinatal death when compared with ERCS.
 The absolute risk of such birth-related perinatal loss is comparable to the risk for women having their first birth.
 Planned VBAC carries an 8/10,000 risk of the child developing hypoxic ischaemic encephalopathy, but the long-term outcome of the infant with HIE is unknown and related to many factors.

 On the other hand, attempting VBAC reduces the risk that the child will have respiratory problems after birth such as infant respiratory distress syndrome (IRDS), as rates are estimated at 2–3% with planned VBAC and 3–4% with ERCS.